aleward/LSystem-Plug-in-for-Maya-using-Python-and-SWIG/README.md

 ![randomtree](images/randomtree.png)

-A .py plug-in which allows the user to call a MEL script that connect some shape and a "randomNode" to an instancer for random object placement.
+A python-based plug-in which allows the user to call a MEL script that connects some shape object and a "randomNode" to an instancer for random object instance placement.
 The default option is to use a polygon sphere, but it can work with any pre-selected geometry.

 <table>
   <tr>